autechjobs/website/src/pages/index.md

     image: images/au-tech-jobs-search.jpg
     title: Liberating Job Search!
     content: |
-      We help you to make
+      We make your tech job search hassle-free

-      your job search hassle-free like picking a low-hanging fruit.
+       like picking a low-hanging fruit.

       Choose from 1000plus
       tech jobs with options to view visa sponsoring companies in Australia.